Aditya11ak/Monolithic-quiz-app-backend/README.md

 # Quiz Application Backend (Monolithic)

+This project is monolithic because all features (questions, quizzes, evaluation) are bundled in a single Spring Boot app; it can be refactored into microservices by separating them into independent services (e.g., Question Service, Quiz Service, Evaluation Service) with REST communication.

 A **Spring Boot monolithic backend** for a quiz application.
 It provides REST APIs to manage questions, create quizzes based on category, and evaluate quiz submissions.